finbourne/lusid-sdk-java/sdk/docs/LegalEntitiesApi.md

     LegalEntitiesApi apiInstance = new LegalEntitiesApi(defaultClient);
     String idTypeScope = "idTypeScope_example"; // String | Scope of the legal entity identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the legal entity identifier type.
     String code = "code_example"; // String | Code of the legal entity under specified identifier type's scope and code.
 This together with stated identifier type uniquely   identifies the legal entity.
     List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the legal entities properties to delete.
 These take the format   {domain}/{scope}/{code} e.g. \"LegalEntity/CompanyDetails/Role\".
 Each property must be from the \"LegalEntity\" domain.
 Properties or identifiers not specified in request will not be changed.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to delete time-variant properties from.
 The property must exist at the specified 'effectiveAt' datetime.
 If the 'effectiveAt' is not provided or is   before the time-variant property exists then a failure is returned.
 Do not specify this parameter if any of   the properties to delete are perpetual. try {
-      DeletedEntityResponse result = apiInstance.deleteLegalEntityProperties(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt);
+      DeletedEntityResponse result = apiInstance.deleteLegalEntityProperties(idTypeScope, idTypeCode, code, propertyKeys) .effectiveAt(effectiveAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LegalEntitiesApi#deleteLegalEntityProperties");